Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 We’ve created a handy chart with some notes explaining each category.
 This is intended to give you a quick glimpse at each battery’s strengths and weaknesses.

-In order to make it a fair fight, the statistics included are two Enphase IQ Battery 5Ps against one Tesla Powerwall 2 – it evens the odds and provides a better comparison (because the Enphase battery has half the storage at half the price).
+In order to make it a fair fight, the statistics included are two Enphase IQ Battery 5Ps against one Tesla Powerwall 3 – it evens the odds a bit and provides a better comparison (because the Enphase battery has half the storage at half the price).

 Power Rating: Power, measured in kilowatts (kW), is how electricity moves through wires or devices, similar to water flowing through a hose.

-In the table above, there are two power ratings: continuous and peak.
+In the table above, there are two power ratings for the IQ Battery: continuous and peak.
 Continuous power shows how much electricity can be used steadily over time without interruption.
-Enphase has a continuous power rating of 3.84 kW, while Powerwall is rated at 5 kW.
+Enphase has a continuous power rating of 3.84kW, while Powerwall is rated at 11.04kW (which must be capped at 10kW due to regulations from NSW local DNSPs).

 Peak power, however, is like a quick burst of electricity.
 It measures how much power the battery can release for a short period, usually about ten seconds.
-Enphase’s peak power discharge is 7.68 kW for 3 seconds and 6.14 kW for 10 seconds.
-For Powerwall, it’s 7 kW for 10 seconds.
+Enphase’s peak power discharge is 7.68kW for 3 seconds and 6.14kW for 10 seconds.
+For Powerwall, it smokes the IQ Battery with 10kW of continuous power.

 Energy Capacity: Think of energy capacity like a bucket storing water.
-Even when stacking two Enphase IQ Battery 5Ps together, they can’t achieve the same storage as the Powerwall 2.
+Even when stacking two Enphase IQ Battery 5Ps together at 10kWh, they can’t achieve the same storage as the Powerwall 3 at 13.5kWh.

 Compatibility: Enphase batteries only work with Enphase microinverter solar systems or other Enphase IQ Battery 5Ps.
-Powerwall is compatible with any solar system, even those with multiple inverters.
-It’s fully brand-agnostic.
+Powerwall is compatible with many systems when AC-coupled.
+However, it can be installed as a DC-coupled battery too.
+It’s practically brand-agnostic.

 Scalability: Both batteries are equally stackable (that’s a fancy solar industry term that means you can connect the batteries together to work as one, much bigger battery).